carlocardella/vscode-TextToolbox/README.md

 * Insert numbers sequence
 * Pad Selection Right
 * Pad Selection Left
+* Prefix with...
+* Suffix with...
+* Surround with...

 _Note_: If multiple cursors are active, ask the user if to insert the same random value or unique random values at each cursor's position